1. Best Canadian Smartphone Plan: Fido

 Unlimited 4G LTE data plans have upsides and downsides.
 When you’re not on an unlimited plan, you have to pay overage charges when you go over.
 If you are on one, you don’t have to worry about that, but you do have to deal with throttled speeds during downloading.

 This is why premium unlimited plans are a better choice.
 They offer 5G network access which gives you download and upload speeds much faster than 4G LTE.
 Bell, Rogers, and Telus all offer such plans.
 But if you know that you need unlimited data, there’s one Canadian plan that takes the prize.
-The Telus Peach of Mind Connect Plus plan.
+The Telus Peach of Mind Connect Plus plan is among the best phone plans in Canada.

 This plan includes 25GB of data and costs $90 per month.
 Because this plan gives you 5G access, your phone will switch between 4G and 5G depending on where you are.
 You get unlimited talk and text, even if you go over 25GB.
 When you add a family member, you save $15 per month (sometimes more).